Vanilla Cream and Strawberry Jam Streusel Buns

 Instructions

 1. First, we activate the fresh yeast.
-Heat the milk to a temperature between 32°C and 38°C (90°F to 100°F).
-Add the white sugar and stir well.
-Crumble the fresh yeast into the warm milk and whisk it until fully dissolved.
+Heat 130ml full-fat milk to a temperature between 32°C and 38°C (90°F to 100°F).
+Add 1 tbsp white sugar and stir well.
+Crumble in 21g fresh yeast and whisk until fully dissolved.
 Let the mixture sit for 5 minutes.
 You should see small bubbles forming on the surface by then.

-2. Meanwhile, in a large bowl, add the flour, salt, yogurt, and egg.
+2. Meanwhile, in a large bowl, add 500g bread flour (Type 550 in Germany), 1/2 tsp salt, 170g yogurt, and 1 egg.
 Pour in the yeast mixture and stir everything together with a wooden spoon.
-Transfer the dough to a clean work surface and knead by hand for about 10-15 minutes.
+Transfer the dough to a clean work surface and knead by hand for about 10–15 minutes.
 The goal is to get a smooth and elastic dough.
 Using an electric mixer will cut the time in half.
 The dough is ready when you can stretch a piece thin enough to let light through without tearing.
 Place the dough back in the bowl and cover it with plastic wrap to keep it from drying out.
 Let it rise in a warm, draft-free spot for about an hour until it doubles in size.

 3. In the meantime, prepare the filling.
-Mix together softened butter, brown sugar, cinnamon, and a pinch of salt into a creamy mixture.
+Mix together 115g room-temperature butter, 150g brown sugar, 2 tbsp cinnamon, and 1/4 tsp salt into a creamy mixture.
 Set it aside at room temperature.

 4. Next, prepare the frosting.
-Mix together cream cheese, powdered sugar, softened butter, vanilla extract, and lemon juice until smooth and creamy.
+Mix together 120g cream cheese, 120g powdered sugar, 50g room-temperature butter, 1 tsp vanilla extract, and 1 tsp lemon juice until smooth and creamy.
 Store in the fridge until ready to use.

 5. After the dough has risen for an hour, it should have doubled in size and is ready to work with.
 Prepare a large baking dish.
 Transfer the dough to a lightly floured, clean surface and roll it out to a 50×30 cm (about 20×12 inch) rectangle.
 Spread the butter-sugar-cinnamon mixture evenly over the dough.
 Then, cut the dough lengthwise into 12 equal strips.
 Roll each strip into a spiral and place them in the baking dish, forming 3 rows of 4 rolls.
 Let the rolls rise again for another 30 minutes.

 6. About 10 minutes before the rising time is up, preheat the oven to 190°C (375°F).
-Once the rolls have risen, pour the heavy cream and optional cinnamon oil in between the rolls.
-Bake for 20-25 minutes until the tops are golden brown.
+Once the rolls have risen, pour 100ml heavy cream and, if you like, 50ml cinnamon oil in between the rolls.
+Bake for 20–25 minutes until the tops are golden brown.
 Be careful not to overbake them, as they may become dry.

 7. Remove the rolls from the oven and let them cool for about 10 minutes.
 Take the frosting out of the fridge and spread it evenly over the warm rolls.
 Enjoy!